Virgin & Raw Hair Care

 - All hair cuticles are intact and naturally aligned in one direction which prevents matting and tangling.

-- Every bundle of Raw Hair is unique because each bundle comes from a donor with their own distinct natural hair pattern and color.
+- Every bundle of Raw Hair is unique because each bundle comes from a single donor with their own distinct natural hair pattern and color.

 Maintaining the life of your Raw Hair Extensions is a must.
 Why invest in such beautiful bundles of hair if your not going to care for your tresses properly.